MengWoods/sign-pdf-with-transparent-background-signature/README.md

 ![example result](./resource/introduction.png)

 In the picture above, you could see an example of the input photo and output result, the full signed PDF can be found from [files/example-pdf_signed.pdf](./files/example-pdf_signed.pdf):

-The motivation for creating this offline software is that most online signing websites have started to charge or limit the number of uses.
-The project allows you unlimited usage without any restrictions.
-After testing, the tool works well and can replace many online signing websites.
-If any problem is found in using, please open an issue, and if you like it or feel it is helpful, please consider star the project.
-Thanks for your contributions.

 ## Requirements
 In Python 3.X environment, install dependencies with `pip install -r requirements.txt`.